RIOT-OS/Tutorials/README.md

 Note that you need to log out once to reload a Linux user's group assignments

+### Other learning resources

+You can also find other detailed learning resources in the [course](course) directory of this repository.

 ## License
 This work and all its related code and documents are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)